 Please feel free to contact us regardless of whether you are in Japan or overseas.

-Prior to joining the company, Taro worked as an analyst at ODS (Japan) in the Global Marketing and Consulting Division, focusing on global scale brand strategy projects for Japanese electronics manufacturers and automakers.
-He also worked as a HR strategist at international HR consulting companies in Australia (Melbourne) and Tokyo, where his primary responsibilities were team building and recruitment projects for American & European investment banks.
+Prior to joining Dynamic Sanito, Taro worked as an analyst at ODS (Japan) in the Global Marketing and Consulting Division, focusing on international brand strategy projects for Japanese electronics manufacturers and automakers.
+He also worked as a HR strategist at international HR consulting companies in Melbourne (Australia) and Tokyo, where his primary responsibilities were team building and recruitment projects for American & European investment banks.

 Other roles and qualifications